wonyongpark89/wonyongpark89.github.io.legacy/_pages/about.md

 I grew up in an industrial coastal city in South Korea.
 I completed my undergraduate degree and teacher training in physics education and obtained an MSc in science education, both from [Seoul National University](https://en.snu.ac.kr/).
 After teaching in secondary schools in Seoul, I moved to the UK to undertake a DPhil in Science Education at the [Department of Education, University of Oxford](https://www.education.ox.ac.uk/), from 2018 to 2021.
 In my [doctoral project](https://ora.ox.ac.uk/objects/uuid:f117fbd8-6e07-456a-b6ad-92ff74b28d0a), I looked at how three high school science teachers assessed students' nature of science understandings in their classrooms.

 # Study with me
-I am keen to hear from prospective PhD students interested in science education, STEM education, disaster education and teacher education.
+I am keen to hear from prospective PhD students interested in science education, physics education, STEM education, disaster education and teacher education.
 I do **not** supervise PhDs outside of my expertise.
 For more information about PhD application, see [this page](https://www.southampton.ac.uk/study/postgraduate-research/education).

 # Funded PhD opportunity for 2024-25 entry
 I am accepting applications for a fully funded 4 year PhD studentship.
 Find out more at: